Contents

 Three Month Sabbatical

-While working as an apprentice, I also had the advantage of earning a small salary, most of which I saved.
-These allowed me to take some time off after the apprenticeship to discover the world outside Switzerland.
-As a curious mind and exploring new things, I wanted to do the traveling.
+While working as an apprentice, I had the advantage of earning a small salary, most of which I saved.
+This allowed me to take some time off after the apprenticeship to discover the world outside Switzerland.
+As a curious mind always exploring new things, I wanted to do some traveling.

 Back then, it was more like: I wanted to travel and have some fun time off school.
 From a friend’s recommendation, I chose a language school in Cairns, Australia, and set out for 15 weeks.
-Seven of whom I sped in Cairns and attended school to learn English, and eight I spent traveling the beautiful east coast of Australia.
+Seven of which I spent in Cairns and attended school to learn English, and eight I spent traveling the beautiful east coast of Australia.

-Reflecting, this trip also shaped me to be who I became, learn entirely new cultures and environments, and be on my own.
-In the Pathless Path, Paul calls it mini-retirement; instead of waiting for your retirement in the sixties, take more minor once along.
+Reflecting, this trip also shaped me to be who I became.
+I learned entirely new cultures and environments, and was on my own.
+In the Pathless Path, Paul calls it mini-retirement; instead of waiting for your retirement in the sixties, take more minor ones along the way.

-I still remember to this day how scared I was when I landed on an Airplane (my first flight, and overseas) on the other side of the world, and thought: “What am I doing here?
-Shouldn’t I go back?”.
+I still remember to this day how scared I was when I landed in Cairns.
+It was my first flight and my first time overseas, and I was on the other side of the world.
 I was lost and numb with no family or friends and not knowing the language and culture well.
 I didn’t take the easy path with choosing a host family.
 Instead, I shared flats with unknown people, which made it challenging.

-But as I went there alone, I got to know myself better.
-I learned to get out of my comfort zone, appreciate friends and family back home, being open to any feelings or situations that might arise.
+Through these challenges, I got to know myself better.
+I learned to get out of my comfort zone, appreciate friends and family back home, and how to be open to any feelings or situations that might arise.

-In insight, these challenging experiences are the once I remember to this day.
+These challenging experiences are the ones I remember to this day.
 In these “stress” situations, you get to know yourself and deeply engage with the surroundings and people around you.
-It also led to long-time friendships and a genuine appreciation for Australia and other countries.
+It also led to long-time friendships and a genuine appreciation for Australia and a culture other than my own.
 It also helped that Australia has some of the most beautiful beaches in the world :).

 Pursuing the “Default Path”

-As most of us do, we follow the Default Path and proceed to get any degree.
+According to the Default Path, the next step for me would have been to get a degree.
 It wasn’t different for me.
 I pursued a bachelor’s degree in computer science at Bern University of Applied Sciences.

-One crucial decision early on is to work part-time with computers and retain critical work experience to find a job easier later.
+One crucial decision early on was to work part-time with computers and retain critical work experience to find a job easier later.
 I followed my intuition.
 In hindsight, working part-time was a golden decision.
-Getting through it, even though it was hard, taught me a valuable thing for challenges later: I learned that even though it’s hard, I can do it đź’Ş.
+Even though it was hard, it taught me a valuable lesson for challenges later: I learned that even though it’s hard, I can do it 💪🏻.

 I almost quit

 I wasn’t the best student, quite the opposite, and I appreciated all my classmates helping me along the way.
-But one thing I was good at was prioritization and spending as little time on a topic that didn’t interest me.
-So I had little effort and still passed most of the classes.
-Besides being a minimalist and making impactful decisions about saying no to things I didn’t value, I followed my passion.
-I learned things I didn’t know anything about or was genuinely curious about, such as the photography course or design.
+But one thing I was good at was prioritization.
+I would spend little time on topics that didn’t interest me, and still passed most of the classes.
+Being a minimalist, I make impactful decisions.
+Saying no to things I didn’t value meant I could follow my passions, and pick up things I was genuinely curious about, such as photography and design.

 Leaving the Default Path: Finding My Path in Another Country